tammytran134/MDIndexing_CrustyDB/milestone-pg.md

 ## Scoring and Requirements

-80% of your score on this milestone is based on correctness that is demonstrated by passing all of the provided unit and integration tests in the HS package.
-This means when running `cargo test -p heapstore hs_page` all tests pass.
+70% of your score on this milestone is based on correctness that is demonstrated by passing all of the provided unit and integration tests in the HS package.
+This means when locally running `cargo test -p heapstore hs_page` all tests pass.
+10% of the score is reserved for hidden tests that we run to check correctness.
 10% of your score is based on code quality (following good coding conventions, comments, well organized functions, etc).
 10% is based on your write up (my-pg.txt).
 The write up should contain:
  -  A brief describe of your solution, in particular what design decisions you took and why.
 This is only needed for part of your solutions that had some significant work (e.g. just returning a counter or a pass through function has no design decision).
 - How long you roughly spent on the milestone, and what would have liked/disliked on the milestone.
 - If you know some part of the milestone is incomplete, write up what parts are not working, how close you think you are, and what part(s) you got stuck on.